Dell revenue flat, warns on full-year outlook

 Dell's public business generated revenue of 4.2 billion, which was down 2 percent from the 2010 third quarter due to weakness in the United States and Western Europe.

-Desktop PC revenue slid 6 percent to $3.4 billion as Dell's sales to consumers fell 6 percent over the same period.
+Desktop PC revenue slid 6 percent to $3.4 billion (2.1 billion pounds) as Dell's sales to consumers fell 6 percent over the same period.

 Chief Executive Michael Dell said the company was moving away from low-margin businesses.